hollen789/Ghost-Simulation/README.md

 How to Use the Program:

-when program begins, the user will be prompted a menu which displays these 5 options:
-(1) Print rooms
-(2) Print ghosts
-(3) Print ghosts by likelihood
-(4) Print most/least likely ghosts
-(0) Exit
-the user will then asked to input an option.
-- when '1' is inputted, the user will be prompted a formatted list of rooms in the building, according to the order of insertion(for both the rooms and ghosts of the building).
-- when '2' is inputted, the user will be prompted a list of ghosts in the building,in ascending order by ghost ID.
-- when '3' is inputted, the user will be prompted a list of ghosts in the building, in descending order by ghost likelihood.
-- when '4' is inputted, the user will be prompted the most likely and least likely ghost to appear in the building.
-- when '0' is inputted, the program will quit. all of the data within this program is predefined and the user cannot alter it in anyway.
+when program begins, the user will be prompted to enter the names of 4 hunters.
+Once the names are all entered it will run a simulation to see if either the ghost wins by the hunters being in the house too long and getting scared or if the hunters win by finding all the evidence of the ghost before they get too scared or bored or noone wins beacuse the hunters get too bored and leave

 Usage of Generative AI: